 We welcome veterans.

-Alumni have garnered top national honors while publishing and producing more than 400 books, plays and films.
+MFA alumni have garnered top national honors while publishing and producing more than 500 books, plays and films.

 Spalding is the world’s first certified Compassionate University.